Use Google Private Service Connect with Aiven services beta#

 Your Aiven service is hosted in a project virtual private cloud (VPC) in the region where the connecting endpoint will be created.

 Private Service Connect endpoints are service specific.
-For each service you wish to connect to, you need to create a separate endpoint.
+For each service you wish to connect to, create a separate endpoint.

 Using the Aiven CLI, enable a Private Service Connect for your Aiven service: